smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     az vm show -d -g fabmedical-278384 -n fabmedical --query publicIps -o tsv
     ```

+   - **Note**: If you get an error message to run az login follow the below instructions and then try Step 14 again.

+     1. In the Cloud shell run the following command

+        ```BASH
+        az login
+        ```

+     2. Click on the https:<span></span>//microsoft.com/devicelogin link, enter the automatically generated authentication code and click on Next.
+If prompted sign in with your Azure credentials.

 15. From the cloud shell in the build machine edit the `app.js` file using vim.

     ```bash